-Find Medicaid Planning Attorneys:
+Find Medicaid Planning Attorney

 Medicaid Spend Down is what you must do when you have too many resources.
 In other words, you have too much money and you have to “spend down” assets before you will be eligible for Medicaid coverage.
 Those excess assets are called the “spenddown” amount.
+Finding a qualified Texas elder law attorney who specializes in Medicaid spend down and asset protection can help.

 Medicaid programs in Texas have income and asset limits that someone within a covered group must not exceed in order to qualify for the program.
 However, there are additional programs for those who exceed these limits but have special circumstances.
 In this case, the medically needy program has been established to help those who don’t qualify for traditional Medicaid but who still need medical financial assistance.